Jaz-123/Rigidbody-First-Person-Controller-Tutorial/Tutorial.md

 }
 ```

-Now go back into Unity and drag the `MoveCamera` script under the `CameraHolder` game object, now under `Camera Position` in the script drag the `CameraPosition` game object from under the `Player` into this field.
+Now go back into Unity and drag the `MoveCamera` script under the `CameraHolder` game object, now under `Camera Position` in the script, drag the `CameraPosition` game object from under the `Player` into this field.

+### 3. Hello